 Mr. Lewis, a Senior Geologist with Micon, is responsible for the independent summary and review of the exploration on the Candelones Project, the comments on the propriety of Unigold's exploration drilling programs, the plans and budget for the next phase of exploration and the review of Unigold's QA/QC protocols at the mine site.
-Mr. San Martin, a Mineral Resource Modeller with Micon, conducted the review of the Candelones database and Mr. Lewis and Mr. San Martin conducted the initial mineral resource estimate for the Candelones Project.
+Mr. San Martin, a Mineral Resource Modeller with Micon, conducted the review of the Candelones database and Mr. Lewis and Mr. San Martin completed the underground mineral resource estimate for the Candelones Extension.
+Mr. Lewis and Mr. San Martin also completed the previous 2013 open pit mineral resource estimates for the Candelones Project.

-Mr. Gowans, President and Principal Metallurgist of Micon, reviewed the metallurgical aspects of the San Francisco Project.
+Mr. Gowans, President and Principal Metallurgist of Micon, reviewed the metallurgical aspects of the Candelones Project and the Candelones Extension deposit.

 All currency amounts are stated in US dollars (US\$).
 Quantities are generally stated in metric units, the standard Canadian and international practice, including metric tons (tonnes, t) and kilograms (kg) for weight, kilometres (km) or metres (m) for distance, hectares (ha) for area, grams (g) and grams per metric tonne (g/t) for gold and silver grades (g/t Au, g/t Ag).
-Wherever applicable, Imperial units have been converted to Système International d'Unités

-(SI) units for reporting consistency.
+Wherever applicable, Imperial units have been converted to Système International d'Unités (SI) units for reporting consistency.
 Precious metal grades may be expressed in parts per million (ppm) or parts per billion (ppb) and their quantities may also be reported in troy ounces (ounces, oz), a common practice in the mining industry.
 A list of abbreviations is provided in Table 2.1.
 Appendix 1 contains a glossary of mining and other related terms.